choderalab/yank/docs/examples/all-ligand-explicit.rst

 Absolute Binding of Binders and Non-binders to T4 lysozyme L99A in Explicit Solvent with Combinatorial Options
 ==============================================================================================================

-This example looks at the absolute binding of a series of binders and non-binder to the T4 Lysozyme L99A protein.
+This example performs absolute binding free energy calculations for a series of small molecules that contain known binders and nonbinders to the T4 Lysozyme L99A protein.

 We take advantage of three features of YANK in this example we have not done in others thus far: